 The best way to see the sites along The Great Ocean Road is by car.
 It gives you the freedom to go slow and stop whatever you want.
 Driving from East to West, rather than West to East is a nicer drive in our opinion, for a few reasons.
 Generally the views from your vehicle are better, as you’re on the left side of the road which is the ocean side.
 It also makes pulling into the lay-by’s much easier for all those quick photo stops.

 Drive carefully, especially at dawn and dusk as Roo’s and Wallabies are particularly active.
 These bouncy creatures can jump in front of your car in a split second.
 ‘Reduce your speed by 10 km an hour and reduce your risk of hitting wildlife by 20%!’
 Wildlife Victoria.

 If you are without a car a can’t/don’t want to hire one, there are tour companies running day trips and longer excursions along The Great Ocean Road.
 It’s always worth checking what stops they make, to ensure you’re going to see what you want.

 If you’re planning on more than a day trip along The Great Ocean Road, there’s numerous little towns along the way where you can spend a night.
 It really depends what you want to see and where you want to base yourself.

 Though not strictly on the Great Ocean Road, our favourite place to stay is Bimbi Park – Camping Under Koalas.
 The name says it all, this holiday park has resident Koala’s in the surrounding Eucalyptus trees!
 It’s a peaceful and perfect location with a variety of accommodation styles to suit everyones budgets and needs.

-If you’re looking for something a little smaller scale and closer to the 12 Apostles and Loch Ard Gorge, the 12 Apostles Cottages is great option.
+If you’re looking for something closer to the 12 Apostles and Loch Ard Gorge, the self-contained 12 Apostles Cottages is great option.

 Best time to visit